 Focus and Scope

-Australasian Pentecostal Studies intends to promote scholarship about Pentecostal and Charismatic (PC) movements or by PC scholars.
+Australasian Pentecostal Studies intends to promote research about pentecostal and charismatic movements, as well as the work of pentecostal scholars.
 It invites contributions from Australasian scholars, but also has a worldwide mandate in this era of globalizing Christianity.
 It has a three-fold goal: to be interdisciplinary, integrative and highly contextualised.

 APS is an Excellence in Research Australia (ERA) listed Journal, ID: 200191.

 Peer Review Process